-Once students have signed up, you will begin receiving information about the marching band schedule, requirements, etc. We usually try to have a letter in the mail to all band families right at the end of the current school year.
+Once students have signed up, you will begin receiving information about the marching band schedule, requirements, etc. We try to have all information posted on our website and emailed to all band families at the end of the current school year.
 Be sure we have your email address as soon as possible.
 There will be a few summer rehearsals for marching band only, usually one evening each week during the month of July.
 These are optional rehearsals, but attendance is strongly encouraged.
 This just gives us a bit of a head start before band camp begins in August.

 There are auditions for other ensembles within the band program, (Jazz Band, Wind Ensemble), but they occur during the school year.

 I’ve heard of “band camp.”
 What exactly is it?

 Band Camp is a 2 and ½ week period in August for marching band members only.
 It starts with a “new member” camp – learning basics, followed by 2 full weeks with the entire band.
 We spend those 2 weeks learning our field show for the fall season.
 The students will not only be working with the director, but also a handful of instructors that we bring in to help out.
 It is a very learning intensive, and extremely fun experience.
 Band Camp is held here at Freeman.